IRFU records €28m surplus after Newlands Cross site sale

 The sports body saw revenues grow to more than €87.5 million for the year, an increase of €1.8 million on the previous 12 months.

-The men’s international game now accounts for 81 per cent of all IRFU revenues through ticket sales hospitality, sponsorship and amortised income.
+The men’s international game now accounts for 81 per cent of all IRFU revenues through ticket sales, hospitality, sponsorship and amortised income.
+That is likely to be even more stark this year as the team plays in the Rugby World Cup in Japan in September.

-With 15 per cent generated by Pro14 and European Professional Club Rugby, the IRFU said 96 per cent of its revenues being attributable to the men’s professional game.
+With 15 per cent generated by Pro14 and European Professional Club Rugby, the IRFU said 96 per cent of its revenues were attributable to the men’s professional game.

 IRFU chief executive Philip Browne said the organisation was concerned about the impact of Brexit, which at this stage remains “unknown”.

 “With the impact of Brexit still unknown, the future for all businesses is uncertain,” he said.
-“We must continue to govern the game in a prudent and responsible manner and, in that respect, we must ensure that the revenues received from the Newlands sale continue to deliver an income that can be spend on our on-going grassroots programmes.”
+“We must continue to govern the game in a prudent and responsible manner and, in that respect, we must ensure that the revenues received from the Newlands sale continue to deliver an income that can be spent on our ongoing grassroots programmes.”